KhaelK138/KhaelK138.github.io/markdown/RedTeaming.md

 **Todo:**
 - Practice using sliver for session management
-  - Get a payload working for windows
-    - Try a couple more architectures on a couple more windows boxes.
-Maybe akash's is jank
 - Make windows persistence script?
 If we can get sliver working, this should be taken care of
 -